 Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Rec.
-13 The Inspectors are of the view that the Executive Director should improve in-house coordination and cooperation, for example, by collecting the opinions of staff working in regions and countries through periodic staff surveys.
-Accepted In progress Executive Director Dec.
-2024 Staff surveys and question-and-answer sessions at town hall meetings are used to elicit the views of staff members.
-Rec.
-14 The Executive Director is further encouraged to recruit qualified candidates from underrepresented and/or unrepresented countries, whenever possible, in order to pursue more balanced geographical diversity among staff.
-Accepted In progress Executive Director Dec.
-2024 The relevant central review body reviews recruitments and advises the Executive Director on these matters.
-Rec.
 15 The Inspectors commend the efforts of the Executive Director to address gender parity at the P-5 and D-1 levels, while encouraging such efforts to be continued.
 Accepted In progress Executive Director Dec.
 2024 There is significant ongoing improvement in gender parity in UN-Habitat.
 Rec.
 16 The Inspectors are of the view that a staff rotation scheme should be encouraged, considering the focus of UN-Habitat in balancing and connecting its normative and operational activities, as well as its efforts to implement the reform of the United Nations development system.
 Accepted Implemented Executive Director Dec.
 2023 Evidence is that the Chief of the Office of the Executive Director moved from the Regional Office for Arab States to take up new functions in the first quarter of 2023.
 Rec.
 17 The Executive Director should address the negative perceptions of staff regarding consistency and transparency in human resources management by applying and demonstrating the highest degree of compliance, transparency and communication in human resources management, such as in recruitment and promotion processes, to avoid the perceived lack of fairness and grounds for frustration and rumour.
-Accepted In progress Office of the Executive Director Dec.
+Accepted In progress Office of Executive Director Dec.
 2024 Promotion and recruitment processes are guided by administrative instructions issued by the United Nations Secretariat.
+Additionally, there is regular communication to staff during townhalls on HR matters as well as weekly broadcasts sent to all staff on all vacancies in the organization.
 Rec.
 18 Considering the funding status of UN-Habitat, which operates with approximately 90 per cent earmarked funding, the Inspectors recommend that the Executive Director discuss the issue of the duration of consultancy contracts with the Department of Management Strategy, Policy and Compliance of the United Nations Secretariat.
-Accepted Implemented MACS, Office of the Executive Director Dec.
-2024 Rec.
+Accepted Implemented MACS, Office of Executive Director Dec.
+2024 The Department of Management, Strategy, Policy and Compliance confirmed that the duration of consultancy contracts must comply with policy of the United Nations Secretariat, i.e., no longer than 24 months during a 36-month period.
+Rec.
 19 The Inspectors encourage the Executive Director to develop a knowledge management strategy, ensuring a corporate approach to systematic knowledge management, and provide training to staff accordingly.
 Accepted In progress ERSKID Dec.
-2024 A knowledge management strategy exists.
+2025 A knowledge management strategy exists.
 It will be updated taking into account the new organizational structure of UN-Habitat.
+Rec.
+20 The performance of each service provider, especially the United Nations Office at Accepted Implemented MACS Dec.
+2024 UN-Habitat engages service providers who are best fit for the requirement, and within